 I recently wrote about how the domestic cat will change over the next thousand years.
 I was mainly thinking about the domestic cat’s cognitive abilities.

 I would like now to look back and see how the domestic cat has changed since it was first believed to have been domesticated about 9,000 years ago.
 At the moment of domestication the African wildcat or the European wildcat was also a semi-domesticated cat attached to some households.
 The wildcat and the “domestic cat” were one and the same animal in terms of mental and physical characteristics.

-I refer to Linda P. Cases’s assessment of changes in her book The Cat: Its Behavior, Nutrition and Health pages 6 and 9-10, for which I thank her.
+I refer to Linda P. Cases’s assessment of changes in her book pages 6 and 9-10, for which I thank her.

 Domestic cat to Wildcat comparison – similarity evident

 Wildcat photo: by Jonnee, Domestic by Colin+Alison Warner (both on Flickr)